Fraunhofer-AISEC/codyze-evaluator/documentation/docs/writing-queries.md

 === "Goal of the function"

-    Checks that the data originating from `this` are reach a sink (fulfilling `predicate`) on each execution path.
+    Checks that the data originating from `this` reach a sink (fulfilling `predicate`) on each execution path.

 === "Parameters"